vinitaparasrampuria/IMC-Revisiting-TCP/README.md

 ![Cubic Vs Reno _ 200ms RTT](https://github.com/vinitaparasrampuria/IMC-Revisiting-TCP/assets/10760836/e4876c45-e82b-4e0d-8c82-a6ee8f11ad3b)

 2) BBR seems to be highly FAIR when competing with Loss-based CCA.
 A single BBR flow takes only 1% of the total throughput when competing with thousands of NewReno or Cubic flows.

+count of flows of reno is 999
+sum of Bandwidth of reno is 9409565 Kbits/sec count of flows of bbr is 1 sum of Bandwidth of bbr is 90762 Kbits/sec
+BBR Throughput share = BBRTP/(RENO+BBR) = 0.00955356589 = 1%